 - SUPPORT - Provide effective support to help strengthen the overall values and mission of DRS.

-By joining PoGoSIG you will automatically be added to our bi-monthly newsletter in order to stay informed of the latest events and research being conducted on design for policy and governance.
-Additionally, all members have the option of joining one of three subcommittees to include Communication, Events, and Research.
-To join PoGoSIG or find out more about how to co-host an event with us, please contact Scott Schmidt at firstname.lastname@example.org.
+By joining PoGoSIG you will automatically be added to our newsletter which keeps readers up to date on our latest projects including hosted events, conference participation, publications, research, and more.
+We strongly welcome and encourage our members to reach out with ideas on how to engage the community and collaborate on research.
+To join PoGoSIG or find out more about how to co-host an event with us, please contact Scott Schmidt at PoGoSIG.DRS@gmail.com.